BigDataRPG/nakara_skybound/README.md

 ## Features

 - **LLM-Powered NPCs**: NPCs use large language models for dynamic, context-aware dialogue.
-- **Agent Memory**: Both player and NPCs remember past actions, conversations, and world events.
+- **Agent Memory**: Both players and NPCs remember past actions, conversations, and world events.
 - **Strategic Planning**: The game state and NPCs adapt strategies based on memory and context.
 - **MCP/DeepWiki Integration**: NPCs can access external knowledge sources to answer player questions or enhance dialogue.
 - **Emergent Narrative**: Player and NPC strategies combine for a rich, evolving story.